SocialEngine Opcode Caching on Shared Hosting Environment

 When it comes to our websites, we are always looking for two main things – speed and security.
 Today, we will review some of the available features on FastComet’s SocialEngine Hosting plans, which will improve the performance of your website.

 The optimization of a website for better speed is a constant process.
 It requires implementation and testing whenever you make changes to the SocialEngine performance configuration, so you can ensure that those changes are what you need.
-Some techniques will work great on your website and other won’t, so it is recommended to test different options.
+Some techniques will work great on your website and others won’t, so it is recommended to test different options.
 The good thing is that we are here to help you with that!

-In SocialEngine, one of the best ways of optimizing the performance of your website is the use of OpCode caching.
+In SocialEngine, one of the best ways of optimizing the performance of your website is the use of opcode caching.
 By default, the system uses a file-based caching, but it is much slower than the alternatives.
 Thus, it is important to reconfigure your website in order to get better results.

-Enable APC on your account
+Enable APC on Your Account

 The SocialEngine team recommends the use of APC on your website.
 This is why we will show you how to configure that, but the same process can be applied to other types of caching.